IRS Releases New Draft Form 1099-DA

 In late summer of 2023, the IRS released long-awaited proposed regulations addressing information reporting for digital assets, including cryptocurrencies.
 The proposed regulations are expansive, and areas addressed in the regulations include digital asset broker information reporting, cost basis reporting, backup withholding and new reporting rules for foreign exempt entities of U.S. brokers.

 On April 18, 2024, the Internal Revenue Service (IRS) released a draft version of the Form 1099-DA.
+After months of reviewing public comments, the IRS has released a new draft version of the Form 1099-DA on August 8, 2024.
 This form will be used to report digital asset proceeds from broker transactions to both the IRS and their customers which take place on or after January 1, 2025.
 In this article we will explore the draft Form 1099-DA’s potential implications for digital assets and cryptocurrency brokers, and what the evolving definitions and regulations means for the future of the digital asset tax compliance.

 What is Form 1099-DA?